concord-consortium/lara-mass-export/README.md

 The second step is invoked with `npm run export-json` which will export all the activies and sequences found in the csv files.
 The json files will be placed in the same subfolder as the previous step.

 Once exported the json files can be uploaded to S3 via the `aws` CLI.
 An upload step has not been added to the script as the CLI handles this well.
+To use the aws CLI first copy over your credentials and then run:

+`aws s3 cp data/DATE s3://cc-project-resources/lara-exports/production/DATE --recursive`

+where DATE is a date string in the form of DD-MMM-YYYY created by the export script.

+**NOTE**: you can add `--dryrun` to the aws cli command to see what it will upload without actually uploading the files.